-I made an island for my kitchen.
+I made a diy kitchen island.
 It is going to be multipurpose.
 It is almost bar height.
 Most of the year it will be my “craft” station in the kitchen, hopefully keeping me a little more organized.
-This is not a teaser post (like some people I know).
-I have not finished the island/bar/craft center.
+The island/bar/craft center is not finished.
 I hope to finish it today.

-I looked at several pieces of furniture.
-I did tons of measuring.
+I looked at several pieces of furniture, doing lots of measuring!
 This is my mom’s old dresser.
 I tried to make it work but it was too big.
 See how I did a dresser makeover on this old gal.

 I tried this dresser too, but I figured out that a dresser was never going to work.

 I brought the desk into the kitchen to see if it was the right size for my new diy kitchen island.
 It seemed to fit the space pretty well.

 The real test was to see if it would “park” where I wanted to put it when I need it out of the middle of the kitchen floor.

 Decide which legs are best for your DIY Kitchen Island